Code-Institute-Submissions/MS2-Fund-Holiday/README.md

     console.log(nextMonth); returned 9 as expected.
     console.log(userSystemYear); returned 2020 as expected.
     console.log(nextYear); returned 2021 as expected.
 .
 Selected various countries from form.
 Showing as expected.
+.
+Added getCountryHolidaysFunction.
+Checked that console.log(isoCode); returned the last 2 letters which it does.
+    However if the user makes multiple choices without refreshing the page the new selection just keeps getting added on.
+    Previous selections need to be cleared first.
+    Also the default option of "Choose Country" is returning "ry."
+    Having completed more country selections the functiona ppears to be woring as expected.
+To be tested further when API calls are made.

 ## Deployment